 BEST testing has shown by using the BEST 2-part electronics adhesive system, the bond strength of repair traces, pads, and lands equals that of the original land, pads, and traces.
 Even under thermal air shock conditions from 50C to 85C at 30 minutes dwell time for 200 cycles this adhesive system performed well.
 The same cannot be said about dry film bonding systems where the reliability of repaired pads, lands and traces did not hold up to such shocking environmental conditions.

 Add colorants if you want to repair solder mask with this system.

 This kit includes the following items:

 (10) Resin/Hardner, 2 gms.
-Mix ratio is 1:1 and therfore is easy to remember and easy to mix.
+Mix ratio is 1:1 is already done for you-nothing to remember!

 (1) Dental Pick, stainless steel

 (10) Orangewood sticks